 Buying DSPPs comes with its own unique set of advantages:

-• Passive investing.
-Many DSPPs plans allow an investor to set it and forget it—meaning they can invest a set amount on some kind of recurring basis—sort of a “set it and forget it” strategy.
+• Passive investing: Many DSPPs plans allow an investor to invest a set amount on some kind of recurring basis—sort of a “set it and forget it” strategy.

 While DSPPs have benefits, there are some drawbacks as well:

-• It’s another account.
-DSPPs are held with individual corporations.
-Investors can’t consolidate your DSPP holdings into a single account, they all live on each company’s individual platform.
+• It’s another account: DSPPs are held with individual corporations.
+So if an investor has DSPP holdings with multiple companies, each will live on the company’s individual platform.

 Dividend Reinvestment Plans

-Dividend Reinvestment Plans (DRiPs), share many similarities to DSPPs— some DSPPs offer DRiP programs.
-Investors are still buying stock directly from the publicly traded company, but a DRiP allows them to reinvest the dividends earned on the stock directly back into the company to purchase additional stock.
+Dividend Reinvestment Plans (DRiPs), share many similarities to DSPPs—in fact, some DSPPs offer DRiP programs.
+With a DRiP, investors can still buy stock directly from the publicly traded company, but they can also reinvest the dividends earned on the stock directly back into the company to purchase additional stock.

 In addition to the benefits of DSPPs, DRiPs have a few to offer on their own if you’d like buy stock without a broker:

-• It’s automated, compounded growth.
-Reinvesting dividends is not dissimilar to compound interest.
+• Automated, compounded growth: Reinvesting dividends is not dissimilar to compound interest.
 DRiPs allow investors to continually reinvest and grow, without having to add funds.

 DRiPs share many of the same drawbacks as DSPPs, but also have a few specific to them:

-• Dividends are still taxable.
-Although the cash is automatically reinvested in a DRiP, investors will still be taxed on the gains.
-That means they’ll need to have liquidity elsewhere to pay the tax.
+• Dividends are still taxable: Although the cash is automatically reinvested in a DRiP, investors will still be taxed on the gains.
+That means they may want to have liquidity elsewhere to pay the tax.

-After opening an account with an online brokerage, what an investor does with it next is up to them.
-They tell their broker what they want to buy, and how much of it.
+After opening an account with an online brokerage,an investor can tell their broker what they want to buy, and how much of it.
 Then the broker completes the order.

 • It’s all on the investor.
-Online brokerages don’t often offer the services that would be available with a full service broker.
 Online investing can give investors a lot of choice and freedom, but without the expertise of qualified financial professionals, some investors might be left to research and form a strategy on their own.
 For some, this might feel stressful.

 • It’s for the long term.
 Since online investing is on-demand, a person can sell whenever they like.
 That can be a challenge for an investor if patience isn’t their strong suit.